Why do I think the 12 “top of the list” veggies is an important topic?

-My weight loss journey has been a learning process.
-I love to learn new things.
+Well, my weight loss journey has been a learning process.
+Learning new things.
 I truly believe that knowledge is POWER!
-I also say that once I learn something about food and health I can’t un-learn it…for example once I learned the numbers surrounding the sodium counts in my food I ALWAYS base an eating decision with that number in mind.
+I also say that once I learn something about food and health I can’t un-learn it.
+For example, once I learned the numbers surrounding the sodium counts in my food I ALWAYS base an eating decision with that number in mind.
 Thru extensive research and tracking my food, I have found that I need less than 250mg of sodium per serving or less than 2000mg per day or I blow up like “Harry Potter’s aunt!” but that is a post all of its own… adding it to my list.

 The 2B Mindset list has 78 items on it, whereas the 21 Day Fix list only has 37.
 But the reason is obvious when you compare them further, for example, 2B counts each color of bell pepper as individual veggies and the Fix just counts them as “peppers”.
 2B does take butternut and acorn squash out of the veggie category and puts them on the carb list.
 Taking a beloved treat like this one and moving it out of the desert after supper category and into a slot earlier in your day.

 One of the most striking differences is how each of the lists is arranged.
 2B just simply lists the veggies alphabetically.
 Simple enough to check when you are figuring out a meal plan.
 Simple is what the 2B Mindset is all about after all.
 The 21 Day Fix list actually arranges the veggies in descending order the most nutrient-dense ones being the first ones on the list.

 Why “eat from the top of the list”?

 When I was doing the Fix and my weight loss would stall, one of the most important things I would do to jump-start my losing again was to “Eat from the top of our lists” meaning pick the very best of the best, the “more bang for the buck” veggies.
 Fewer calories and more vitamins is always a good thing.